ramaureirac/thinkpad-e14-linux/README.md

 ### Current Status

 The table shows up Linux 5.4+ support status for each device on this laptop series.
 Note that circle means it works but need extra tweak or configuration.
+Tweaks can be found on the specific laptops folder.

 | Device                            | First Gen                           | Second Gen                |
 |-----------------------------------|-------------------------------------|---------------------------|